4 Unique Strategies to Maximize Your House Flipping Profit

 When you buy an investment property, inspecting the plumbing is crucial.
-You need to make sure that the pipes are up to date and working.
+You need to make sure that the pipes are up-to-date and working.

 Plumbing is a costly element to fix.
-If you don’t catch the problems quick enough, you could end up wasting a lot of money on something that wouldn’t be a problem in the first place if you were organized.
+If you don’t catch the problems quickly enough, you could end up wasting a lot of money on something that wouldn’t be a problem in the first place if you were organized.

 #3 Demo Work

-There have been many times where we would go into a house and just start ripping everything apart and we would do everything at once.
+There have been many times when we would go into a house and just start ripping everything apart and we would do everything at once.
 Now we have a far more organized way to do things.
 We have a process.

 First, we do the clean out and then we do the demo.
-After demo, we do foundation repair, roofing, plumbing, and any other tasks that deal with the structure.
+After the demo, we do foundation repair, roofing, plumbing, and any other tasks that deal with the structure.
 After all that is done, the people come back in and start putting the property back together.

 #4 Second Inspection

-Once the demo is done, we reevaluate our work to make sure that we caught everything that needed to be done according to our repair list.
+Once the demo is done, we re-evaluate our work to make sure that we caught everything that needed to be done according to our repair list.
 Based on the second evaluation, we will adjust our repair list.
 After we do this, we start scheduling the trades intermittently as they need to fill in.

-By this point, we have the electric rough-in and plumbing rough-in and now we have the sheet rock guys in there.
+By this point, we have the electric rough-in and plumbing rough-in and now we have the sheetrock guys in there.
 To finish it all off, we bring the electric people at the end of the process to finish it out.

 We split up our tasks into rough-in, punch-out, rough-in, punch-out.
 It costs more to do things this way but it’s worth it because when you resell the house, you’re not going to have a ton of problems come up on the inspection report.